 Graduate Degrees & Certificates

-The Department of History at Auburn University offers two graduate degree programs and two graduate certificates.
-Our department strengths in the History of Technology and the History of the American South are complemented by a wide range of courses and advising in fields of American, European, and World history, as well as our growing programs in Archival Studies and Public History.
-We offer two degree programs and two certificates to meet a variety of interests.
+The Department of History at Auburn University offers two graduate degree programs and one graduate certificate.
+Our department strengths in the History of Technology and the History of the American South are complemented by a wide range of courses and advising in fields of American, European, and World history, as well as our growing program in Public History.

 Doctor of Philosophy (Ph.D.)